gr33ndata/jonthebeach/README.md

 # From Zero to Natural Language Processing Hero

-Workshop materials for my talk at [J on the Beach 2022](https://jonthebeach.com/)
+Workshop materials for my workshop at [J on the Beach 2022](https://jonthebeach.com/)

 # Preparing your machine